Passport Power Rankings 2025: Substantial and Weakest Passports in the World, Where Is India?

 • Fiji

-But then comes the rest of the West and the developed world—the US, Canada, the UK, and EU nations, which require Indians to obtain a pre-visa before traveling.
+However, the rest of the West and the developed world—the US, Canada, the UK, and EU nations —require Indians to obtain a pre-visa before travelling.

 Balancing Passport Power